vatesfr/xen-orchestra/docs/docs/backup_howto.md

 Since XOA runs as a virtual machine, you can apply standard VM protection measures:

 - Back up regularly (full or incremental).
-- Replicate the VM (full disaster recovery or incremental replication).
+- Replicate the VM (full replication or incremental replication).
 - Take snapshots for quick rollback if needed.

 ### Specific steps for the XOA VM